-Situations and circumstances are something that are out of our control a lot more than in our control.
+Situations and circumstances are something that is out of our control a lot more than in our control.
 Some situations leave women all on their own managing everything from paying bills to managing their finances on their own.
-It maybe because you have left your hometown for better opportunities, just because you want to live alone or are recently divorced trying to restart your life on your own.
-So, how do you Plan your budget?
+It may be because you have left your hometown for better opportunities, just because you want to live alone, or are recently divorced trying to restart your life on your own.
+So, how do you plan your budget?

 1. Create a budget

 You could start your own where you spend all you earn.
 You can pen down every rupee you earn or create general categories – whatever you are comfortable with.
-Now sketch out a plan where you allocate your income to the bare necessities first i.e. paying your bills, buying grocery before shopping and entertainment.
+Now sketch out a plan where you allocate your income to the bare necessities first i.e. paying your bills, buying groceries before shopping, and entertainment.